badoriie/badoFem/README.md

 - Creating the nodes and elements by clicking and dragging.
 - Saving and loading the structures
 - Editting and removing the nodes and elements

+### Models
+There are two models of 2D and 3D structures in order to test the software.